joliva/XChatterPi/README.md

-# ChatterPi
+# XChatterPi
 Flexible Audio Servo Controller using Raspberry Pi (for talking skulls, etc.)
 Mike McGurrin

 Developed on a Raspberry Pi Model 3 A+ and Pi 4 and tested on the 4 and a Pi Zero W. Given that it runs on a Pi Zero, I believe it will run on any current Pi.

-To use ChatterPi, you can either download the source code, install all the necessary dependencies, and go from there OR you can download a pre-built Raspberry Pi image file to load onto a micro SD card and immediately go from there.
+To use XChatterPi, you can either download the source code, install all the necessary dependencies, and go from there OR you can download a pre-built Raspberry Pi image file to load onto a micro SD card and immediately go from there.

 The image file is too large to put on GitHub.
 It's called chat.img.gz, and can be found at https://drive.google.com/drive/folders/1njfqegJImeXq-ZoW_yuY0TCJ0bTiwWCA?usp=sharing.